-Prerequisites: FSHD462 Fashion Design and Illustration III
+Prerequisites: FSHD462 Fashion Design and Illustration III or FSHD463 Fashion Design and Illustration III

-Independent Study FSHD999-1-6 credits
+Independent Study FSHD999 - 1-6 credits

 Independent studies provide an opportunity for students to work closely and collaboratively with faculty on assignments that extend the scope of their current interests, or expand their expertise.
 Applications for independent study projects are reviewed and approved by the Department Chair based on proposals submitted by interested students.